JankariTech/blog/src/assets/RestApi/rest-api.md

 - `@app.route` binds a URL pattern `/tasks/<int:task_id>` to the function that follows it.
 - `<int:task_id>` is a variable part of the URL that will be captured and passed to the function as an argument.
 - `methods=["DELETE"]` specifies that this route should respond to the HTTP DELETE requests.
 This means that when a client sends a DELETE request to the `/tasks/<int:task_id>` URL, Flask will call the associated function.
-- `delete_task()` function will take `task_id` as argument that is extracted from `/tasks/<int:task_id>` URL.
+- `delete_task()` function will take `task_id` as the argument that is extracted from `/tasks/<int:task_id>` URL.
 The function will then search for a task with that ID in the `tasks` list.
 If a task is found, it will remove the task from the list and return a JSON response indicating that the task was deleted.
 If no task is found, it will return a `404` status code with an error message.
 - `tasks.remove(task)` removes the task from the `tasks` list.
 - `return jsonify({"result": "Task deleted"})` returns a JSON response indicating that the task was successfully deleted.